-TRENTON, N.J.
-(WTXF) - Officials have issued a public health alert regarding possible measles exposure at Newark Liberty International Airport.
+NEWARK, N.J. - Officials have issued a public health alert regarding possible measles exposure at Newark Liberty International Airport.

-Health officials say anyone in the airport on that day during that timeframe may have been exposed to measles, adding that symptoms could develop as late as Jan.
-14, 2019.
+Health officials say anyone in the airport between May 29 at 5 p.m. and May 30 at 3:30 p.m. may have been exposed to measles, adding that symptoms could develop as late as June 20.

-New Jersey residents traveling on that same flight will be notified by individual health departments of the possible exposure.
+New Jersey residents traveling on those same flights will be notified by individual health departments of the possible exposure.

 Measles is a highly contagious disease.
 Symptoms can include rash, high fever, cough, runny nose and red, watery eyes.
 The disease is easily spread through the air when someone coughs or sneezes.

 For more information on measles, see here.